 Are my project team and I aware of what the interpretability and transparency expectations and requirements are in our sector or domain?

-Where complex or potentially opaque models are under consideration, will processes of model selection include appropriate and transparent considerations of the system's explainability by taking into account:
+Have my project team and I considered the setting and the sector in which our AI of the system's explainability by taking into account:

-• The normal expectations of intelligibility and accessibility that accompany the function the system will fulfil in the sector or domain in which it will operate

-• The availability of more interpretable algorithmic models or techniques in cases where the selection of an opaque model poses risks to the physical, psychological, or moral integrity of affected individuals or to their human rights and fundamental freedoms.

-• The availability of the resources and capacity that will be needed to responsibly provide supplementary methods of explanation (e.g., simpler surrogate models, sensitivity analysis, or relative feature importance) in cases where an opaque model is deemed appropriate and selected?
-How will we train our implementers to interpret which correlations are consequential for providing a meaningful explanation by drawing on their domain knowledge or the decision recipient's specific circumstances?
+- The normal expectations of intelligibility and accessibility that accompany the function the system will fulfil in the sector or domain in which it will operate. - The availability of more interpretable algorithmic models or techniques in cases where the selection of an opaque model poses risks to the physical, psychological, or moral integrity of affected individuals or to their human rights and fundamental freedoms. - The availability of the resources and capacity that will be needed to responsibly provide supplementary methods of explanation (e.g., simpler surrogate models, sensitivity analysis, or relative feature importance) in cases where an opaque model is deemed appropriate and selected?